gycc7253/nusmu/README.md

 This is one of the most powerful and useful command of The Study Group, it is the public entry point.

 ## Study Room
-Video conference portals that allows you to virtually present in the online study room.
+Video conference portals that allows you to be virtually present in the online study room.
 ![alt text](./public/videoCall.png)
 #### Functionality:
 * Turn on/off video